-- (F) Each Club and League must ensure its board (or committee) members are familiar with, and adhere to, the reporting procedures under Section 11.5 of the Policy Handbook. - (G) A Child Safe Commitment Statement must be incorporated into all League and Club websites by 1 April 2023.
+- (F) Each Club and League must ensure its board (or committee) members are familiar with, and adhere to, the reporting procedures under Section 11.5 of the Policy Handbook. - (G) A Child Safe Commitment Statement must be incorporated into all League and Club websites / social media site by 1 April 2024.

-Guidance Notes: To assist with meeting this requirement, AFL NSW/ACT will provide Leagues and Clubs with further information on the Child Safe Commitment Statement prior to 1 March 2023.
+Guidance Notes: To assist with meeting this requirement, AFL NSW/ACT will provide Leagues and Clubs with further information on the Child Safe Commitment Statement prior to 1 March 2024.
 Where a Club does not have a Website, the statement is to be placed on the Club's primary social media page (e.g. Facebook).

-6.7 Public Health Compliance
+6.7 Public Health & Legislation Compliance

-- (A) Whilst undertaking any community football related activity in NSW/ACT, all Leagues, Clubs, Players, Officials and supporters are required to adhere to all health and safety requirements established under: - (i) The NSW Public Health Order; - (ii) Not Applicable - (iii) Any additional directives that AFL NSW/ACT mandates from time to time in accordance with Rule 6.7(B). - (B) To address any impact of a Public Heath Order or Direction on its Competitions, AFL NSW/ACT may, as is required from time to time, issue directives to Clubs and Leagues that are necessary for the fair, proper and safe conduct of those Competitions. - (C) Any directives issued by AFL NSW/ACT in accordance with Rule 6.7(B) will be: - (i) communicated to all Leagues as soon as implemented; and - (ii) attached to these Rules as an Appendix; and
+- (A) Whilst undertaking any community football related activity in NSW/ACT, all Leagues, Clubs, Players, Officials and supporters are required to adhere to all requirements established under: - (i) The NSW Public Health Order; - (ii) Not Applicable - (iii) Smoke-free Environment Act 2000 (NSW) - (iv) Any additional directives that AFL NSW/ACT mandates from time to time in accordance with Rule 6.7(B). - (B) To address any impact of a Public Heath Order or Direction on its Competitions, AFL NSW/ACT may, as is required from time to time, issue directives to Clubs and Leagues that are necessary for the fair, proper and safe conduct of those Competitions. - (C) Any directives issued by AFL NSW/ACT in accordance with Rule 6.7(B) will be: - (i) communicated to all Leagues as soon as implemented; and - (ii) attached to these Rules as an Appendix.